penrose/penrose/penrose-web/src/mathtransformer.md

 CLI usage for jscodeshift can be found [here](https://github.com/facebook/jscodeshift).

-`jscodeshift bugtest.ts -t toCustomAD.ts -p -d`
+`jscodeshift tests.ts -t toCustomAD.ts -p -d`

-`jscodeshift mathtest.ts -t toCustomAD.ts -p -d`
+The answer key to these tests (i.e. what the ideal output is) can be found at `testkey.ts`.

 Template: `jscodeshift YOURFILE.ts -t toCustomAD.ts -p -d`

 ### IMPORTANT NOTE - JSCODESHIFT MODIFIES THE INPUT FILE!